Congenital Diaphragmatic Hernia (CDH)

+The length of your baby’s hospital stay from birth to discharge is largely dependent on the severity of your baby’s CDH and their response to treatment.
 As babies receive this comprehensive medical care, social workers and psychologists help support family members through all the ups and downs you experience.

 Long-term follow-up by a team of experts is important to provide the best clinical care to your child.
-The Children’s Hospital of Philadelphia’s unique Pulmonary Hypoplasia Program (PHP) provides comprehensive, interdisciplinary follow-up care for children with CDH.
+Children’s Hospital of Philadelphia’s unique Pulmonary Hypoplasia Program (PHP) provides comprehensive, interdisciplinary follow-up care for children with CDH.
 The team is made up of clinicians from general surgery, developmental pediatrics, pulmonary, cardiology, psychology, nutrition, audiology, social services and others as needed.

 The PHP follows nearly 600 children with CDH well into school age.
 Initial follow-up by the PHP will be arranged when your baby is in the N/IICU.
 Appointments are tailored to your child’s needs, but typically occur at 6 months, 12 months, 2 years, 4.5 years and 6 years, and then every 2 years thereafter, as needed.
 Appointments are designed for visits to multiple specialists in one day.